twidi/streamdeckfs/README.md

 with:

 - `PAGE`: the number or name of the page where to create the wanted key
+- `ROW,COL`: the position of the new key, or an expression to find an available key.
+This argument is optional: not passing it (or passing it with an empty string) is like passing the "+" expression.
+Possible expressions are:
-- `ROW,COL`: the position of the new key
+    - `+`: to get the first available key (row by row)
+    - `?` to get a random availble key

+    If no available key can be found matching the expression, an error will be raised.
 - `OPTION`: one option to set
 - `VALUE`: the value for the option